IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 <a name="Notification-Manager"> </a>

 #### 1:54.6.3.2 Notification Manager
+In this configuration an XDS infrastructure that is using DSUB may combine the Document Metadata Subscriber to a Resource Notification Subscriber to enable the Subscription Search in the DSUB infrastrusture.
+In this configuration the subscription are created with the DSUB Document Metadata Subscribe [ITI-52] transaction so the Resource Notification Subscriber may choose to not implemment the Resource Subscription [ITI-110] transaction.

 * Document Metadata Notification Broker will most likely be grouped with a Resource Notification Broker creating a "Notification Manager" able to manage both mobile and non-mobile subscriptions.
 The Notification Manager receives all subscriptions and sends all the notifications in this infrastructure.
 In this configuration is likely that the set of subscriptions created by Resource Subscription [ITI-110] and Document Metadata Subscribe [ITI-52] may be unique and shared among DSUB and DUSBm broker actors.
 * The Document Meatadata Subscriber will most likely be grouped with a Resource Notification Subscriber creating a "Subscriber".
 In this case it is recommended that the Subscriber shall implement the Resource Subscription Search [ITI-113] transaction to search for both the DSUB and DSUBm Subscription available on the "Notification Manager".
 If so, with this configuration, the existing DSUB infrastructure is enriched with the possibility to search for the Subscription.